jdgonzalezwork/RMBC/README.md

 ------------

-This package implements a clustering algorithm similar to Expectation Maximization algorithm for multivariate Gaussian finite mixture models by using Robust S estimator its main advantage is that The estimator is resistant to outliers, that means that results of
+This package implements a clustering algorithm similar to Expectation Maximization algorithm for multivariate Gaussian finite mixture models by using Robust S estimator.
-    estimator are still correct when there are atipycal values in the   sample.
+Its main advantage is that The estimator is resistant to outliers, that means that results of estimator are still correct when there are atipycal values in the   sample.

 The reference is _Robust Model-Based_ Clustering, Juan D. Gonzalez, Ricardo Maronna , Victor J. Yohai, and Ruben H. Zamar [arxiv:2102.06851](https://arxiv.org/pdf/2102.06851.pdf).